exercism/fsharp/concepts/discriminated-unions/introduction.md

     | Invalid
 ```

 Creating a value for a specific case can be done by referring to its name (e.g, `Success`).
 As case names are just constructor functions, associated data can be passed as a regular function argument.
-If another discriminated union has defined a case with the same name, you'll need to use its full name (e.g. `Result.Succes`).
+If another discriminated union has defined a case with the same name, you'll need to use its full name (e.g. `Result.Success`).

 ```fsharp
 let byName = Integer 2